 In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
 The purpose of ASU 2016-18 is to clarify guidance and presentation related to restricted cash in the statements of cash flows as well as increased disclosure requirements.
 It requires beginning-of-period and end-of-period total amounts shown on the statements of cash flows to include cash and cash equivalents as well as restricted cash and restricted cash equivalents.
 ASU 2016-18 will be effective for annual periods beginning after December 15, 2017, including interim reporting periods within those annual periods.
 Early adoption is permitted.
-We are in the process of determining the effect the adoption will have on our consolidated statements of cash flows.
+The adoption of ASU 2016-18 is not expected to have a material effect on the presentation of our consolidated statements of cash flows.